Moonlight-Panel/Moonlight/README.md

   - Console
   - File Manager
   - Backups
-  - Server typ specific settings
+  - Server type specific settings
 - Create and manage websites using cloud panel
 - Subdomain manager using the cloudflare api
 - And many more